oubiwann-unsupported/txRedis/README.rst

 ##############################################
-txredis - asynchronous redis client for Python
+txRedis - asynchronous redis client for Python
 ##############################################

 An asynchronous Redis client library for the `Twisted Python